 Successful candidates will hold, or expect to complete soon, a Bachelor’s or Master’s degree in Pure or Applied Mathematics, or similar.
 They should have a strong background in dynamical systems and computational mathematics.

 You will work within the dynamical systems group at the University of Auckland.
-The group currently has seven research-active staff, and numerous PhD students.
-This project will be in collaboration with Professor Alastair Rucklidge (University of Leeds, UK) and Dr Cris Hasan (University College Cork, Ireland), and there will be opportunities for research visits, as well as participation in international conferences to present your PhD research.
+The group currently has eight research-active staff, and numerous PhD students.
+This project will be in collaboration with Associate Professor David Simpson (Massey University, Palmerston North), and there will be opportunities for research visits to other collaborators in the UK, such as Professor Alastair Rucklidge (University of Leeds) and Professor Paul Glendinning (University of Manchester), as well as participation in international conferences to present your PhD research.

 Applicants from all countries and backgrounds are actively encouraged to apply.
 Members of underrepresented groups are very welcome, as are students with families.
 Our research group aims to achieve work-life balance within a productive scientific environment.
 Informal enquiries are welcome by email, to Claire Postlethwaite (c.postlethwaite@auckland.ac.nz)

 Stipend is NZ$35,000 pa (tax free) for three years plus tuition fees (domestic or international).
-Start date is flexible but would preferably be between August 2022 and March 2023.
-To apply, candidates should send a cover letter expressing their interest, along with a CV, academic record, and list of three potential referees to Associate Professor Claire Postlethwaite at c.postlethwaite@auckland.ac.nz.
+Start date is flexible but would preferably be between March and October 2026.
+To apply, candidates should send a cover letter expressing their interest and explaining why they think they would be suited for the project, along with a CV, academic record, and list of three potential referees to Professor Claire Postlethwaite at c.postlethwaite@auckland.ac.nz.
 Applications will be considered until the position is filled.